theharshitkumar/30daysofGoogleCloud-email-script/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------
 I am not responsible if you break any rules while using it though everything was taken into consideration while writing the code.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------
+Update - I have added HTML templates for the emails and made a new script called 'email-script-2.py' use that if you want to send mails in the HTML format
+Also update the templates with your group links and always try on a demo dataset first.
+Everything else is same as the first script

+You can search "*inset-group-link-here*" and replace it with your group link in the all 5 html templates. (search without quotes)

 ---------------------------------------------------------------------------------------------------------------------------------------------------------
 First download the progress report (csv file) sent to you